“Unless someone like you cares a whole awful lot,― Dr. Seuss, The Lorax

 Click the + button to read more about each.
 If you have any trouble, hit the – button and try again.

-We must honour Owls Head Park Reserve’s history of promised protections
+We must honour Owls Head Provincial Park’s 45-year history of promised protections

 “The concept of an Eastern Shore Seaside Park System was unanimously approved-in-principle by local community representatives on May 1, 1975.
 This proposed concept was the product of co-operative efforts by the Nova Scotia Department of Lands and Forests, Provincial Government, public participation advisors, and elected citizen representatives.”Eastern Shore Seaside Park System: Citizen Representative Committee Brochure